longhorn/longhorn/enhancements/20200727-add-replica-eviction-support-for-disks-and-nodes.md

 #### Disks and Nodes Eviction
 1. User can select `true` to the `Eviction Requested` from `Longhorn UI` for disks or nodes.
 And user has to make sure the selected disks or nodes have been disabled, or select the `Disable` Scheduling at the same time of `true` to the `Eviction Requested`.
 2. Once `Eviction Requested` has been set to `true` on the disks or nodes, they can not be enabled for `Scheduling`.
-3. If the disks or the nodes haven't been disabled for `Scheduling`, there will be error message showed in `Dashboard` immediatly to indicate that user need to disable the disk or node for eviction.
+3. If the disks or the nodes haven't been disabled for `Scheduling`, there will be error message showed in `Dashboard` immediately to indicate that user need to disable the disk or node for eviction.
 4. And user will wait for the replica number for the disks or nodes to be 0.
 5. If there is any error e.g. no space or couldn't find other schedulable disk, the error message will be logged in the `Event log`.
 And the eviction will be suspended until either user sets the `Eviction Requested` to `false` or cleanup more disk spaces for the new replicas.
 6. If user cancel the eviction by setting the `Eviction Requested` to `false`, the remaining replicas on the selected disks or nodes will remain on the disks or nodes.